ardamazreku/restaurant-bar/README.md

 # restaurant-bar
-I've created this project for an university project using Wamp and MariaDB on localhost
+I've created this project for an university project using Wampserver and MariaDB on localhost